 Barbarella like Caligula is considered one of the worst sci-fi films ever made.
 But the camera loved the gorgeous Fonda, and her role paved the way for her next films.
 If you want to watch more movies with this kind of “appeal”, check out this list of movies like Barbarella we prepared for you.

 Movies like Barbarella

-Practically the definition of a B-movie, Invasion of the Bee Girls is a low-budget Sci-Fi flick with generous amounts of murder sequences, nudity and sex.
-The result is strangely entertaining and the film even has a kind of a feminist angle.
+Practically the definition of a B-movie, Invasion of the Bee Girls is a low-budget Sci-Fi flick with generous amounts of murder sequences, nudity, and sex.
+The result is strangely entertaining and the film even has a kind of women-feminist angle.

 After a narrow escape from a space gulag, Daria and Tisa crash land on a strange planet.
 They are greeted and welcomed by a charming host, Zed, who lives in a large fortress, guarded by his two android servants.
 It doesn’t take long for the girls to realize they are merely prisoners in Zed’s sick world, where he hunts his guests for sport.